NASA-AMMOS/aerie-ui/docs/CONTRIBUTING.md

     git rebase develop -i
     git push -f
     ```

+- If your PR branch gets out of date, please rebase off of the latest on the `develop` branch using one of two following ways:

+  - Via git commands (this is no different from the above step), [rebase your branch][rebase] and force push to your branch to GitHub:

+    ```shell
+    git rebase develop -i
+    git push -f
+    ```

+  - Via github, there should be an "Update branch" button at the bottom of your PR.
+Select the dropdown arrow and choose "Update with rebase" instead.
+    After selecting it, then go ahead and click the "Update with rebase" button to rebase off of the latest on `develop`

+Once your PR has been approved, it is preferred to "Squash and merge" to keep the commits on `develop` a little cleaner and easier to search through ([commit message guideliness](#commit-message-guidelines)).
+Before, you squash, please remember to update the commit message body to only include what is relevant.
+(NOTE: Do **NOT** update the PR title as that will mess up some tracking)

 After your pull request is merged, you can safely delete your branch and pull the changes from the repository: